SamuelTogepi/a999x/readme.md

 * [a999activator-v1.0.5.zip](https://github.com/alex-free/a999activator/releases/download/v1.0.5/a999-activator-v1.0.5.zip) _For Mac OS and for Linux_

-A999 Activator is designed to work on Debian, Fedora, and Mac OS 10.12. x86_64 and ARM64 arches are supported.
+A999 Activator is designed to work on Debian, Fedora, and Mac OS 10.12 or newer. x86_64 and ARM64 arches are supported.

 Changes: